geodegarmo/maxar_project/README.md

-# Using open-source tools like DASK AWS and Jupyter Notebooks for Sentinel-2A Analysis
+# Using Open-Source tools and DASK, AWS, and Jupyter Notebook for Sentinel-2A Image Analysis
 <!DOCTYPE html>
 <html>
 <body>